YuYing-Liang/portfolio/src/app/kinematic-model-simulator/README.md

 ### Bugs
 - not saving sizes in grid units
-- grid rendering on shape size change (shouldn't happen)
-  - honestly maybe we make the chassis only editable via canvas and not the form
 - labels collide with markers when shape is rotated
 - rotator is glitchy